egoist/poi/docs/README.md

 <p class="warning">
-  If you're looking docs for vbuild 6, please visit https://vbuild6.surge.sh, this is the docs for vbuild 7.
+  If you're looking docs for Poi 6, please visit https://poi6.surge.sh, this is the docs for Poi latest version.
 </p>

 <p align="center">